pytroll/satpy/doc/source/performance_test.rst

     Both ``simple_test`` and ``resampler_test`` collect all the results under ``work_dir`` and produce the report in the same format.
-So if you already have some previous tests, just keep them in the same directory and the test will merge them into one automatically.
+So if you already have some previous tests, just keep them in the same directory and the test will merge them into one and refresh the report automatically.

 Initialize
 ----------